mwenge/psychedelia/README.md

 After either of these options terminates you return to what you were doing before.

-EDITING THE PATTERN ELEMENTS: There are eight elements you can define for yourself.
+### EDITING THE PATTERN ELEMENTS
+There are eight elements you can define for yourself.
 To get into pattern edit mode press CTRL and any of the first 8 preset keys.
 The screen clears and the cursor centres.
 Each pattern is composed of seven levels.
 Level One is preset, always just a single white dot.
 You can determine